Food in Madrid

 Discover Madrid’s Culinary Scene Through a Local

-Food tours are great if you are traveling solo or want to have an extensive culinary experience within few hours.
+If you visit the Spanish capital but haven’t got a week to spend, this is a 3-day itinerary to Madrid.
+It will help you get the most out of your trip and so will food tours which are great if you are traveling solo or want to have an extensive culinary experience within few hours.
 These, are always lead by a local with great knowledge of the city and are made to offer you a pretty good idea of the local scene, while taking you to places you probably wouldn’t discover by yourself.

 This four-hour tour from Urban Adventures will take you to some of the best tapas spots in town where you’ll get the chance to try everything from exquisite cheeses to delicious tapas and of course dessert paired with the right wine.
 You can book your tour here:

 And here are a couple of smooth places to have a drink after you dinner, in Madrid.

 A Cosmopolitan Relic